juan-g-bonilla/orbital-calculator/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./OrbitalCalculator`.

+## File and class structure
+* ConsoleHandler stores an Enviroment variable and handles user input; command declaration and execution; and console and file output.
+* Enviroment class stores the enviroment central CelestialBody, orbiting body's Ephemeris, a Propagator for the Ephemeris, an EphemerisEntryBuilder to aid the creation of the first entry of Ephemeris (which is user defined) and the time step and final time of the propagation.
+* Celestial Body represents a celestial body (planet, asteroid...) that can exert gravitational influence on another body.
+* Ephemeris stores a chronological collection of EphemerisEntry (which stores x, y, z coordinates of position and velocity).
+* EphemerisEntryBuilder allows defining the initial entry of the Ephemeris (ie the initial position of orbiting body).
+* Additionally, there is a util math class MVector which represents a vector in  the mathematical sense of the word which implements useful operators for linear algebra operations